-Note: Mixtures must be compacted at the selected compaction temperature within a tolerance of $\pm$ 5°F ( $\pm$ 3°C).
+Note: Mixtures must be compacted at the selected compaction temperature within a tolerance of ± 5°F (± 3°C).

-- 1. If using RAP or RAS and a substitute PG binder instead of the PG binder originally specified on the plans, defer to the originally specified binder grade when selecting the compaction temperature. - 2.
+- If using RAP or RAS and a substitute PG binder instead of the PG binder originally specified on the plans, defer to the originally specified binder grade when selecting the compaction temperature. - 2.
 Only use the target discharge temperature when it is less than the compaction temperature shown. - 3.
-When using mixtures defined as WMA, use the target discharge temperature only when it is less than the compaction temperature shown in Table 1. - 4.
 The curing temperature for LRA is 190°F.